cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/write.rst.txt

        | |ArrayIn|
      - | Outbox Message:
        | |ArrayOut|
-     -  You can also direct data directly from the Inbox into the Outbox.
-In this example the "Units" array from the Inbox is automatically transfered to the outbox.
+     -  You can also direct data from the Inbox into the Outbox.
+In this example the "Units" array from the Inbox is automatically transfered to the Outbox.